This Rock Painting with Kids project idea and shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 The rock painting trend goes beyond pet rocks.
 Rock painting now involves lovely scenes and, often, inspirational sayings.
 I’m planning a fun rock painting activity for the Sunday School class that I teach, and I wanted to give it a trial run.
 Luckily, I have something akin to my own preschool class here at home (yay, triplets!), and we pulled out the paint this past weekend to see what we could create.

 The supplies for this project are minimal and inexpensive.
 They include the items that you would assume: paint, paint brushes, and rocks.
 Don’t forget the supplies to make clean-up easier.
-A tablecloth or newspapers to cover the painting surface and Huggies® Cleansing® Wipes are important.
-Huggies® Cleansing® Wipes are designed fragrance free, alcohol free, and paraben free.
-Huggies® Cleansing® Wipes are created for cleaning big or small messes and have handy soft packs with EZ Pull® Dispensing that allows you to get one wipe at a time.
-I like using these wipes when painting in a group setting.
+A tablecloth or newspapers to cover the painting surface and cleaning wipes are important.

 - Clean and dry rocks- Gathering these can be an activity in itself for the kids.
 My kids spent about an hour searching for the “perfect” rock to paint and subsequently cleaning them.